PangoliaDev/Container/README.md

 }
 ````

-In the services() method of the container (see below), you can set the namespace hierarchies, and it will auto-find and auto-instantiate all the classes within these folders, as well as trigger the register() method if it implements the RegisterInterface (optional) and also auto-create a "shared" dice rule, so it will be instantiated only once even if it's being injected multiple times.
+In the services() method of the container (see below), you can set the namespace hierarchies, and it will auto-find and auto-instantiate all the classes within these folders, as well as call the register() method if it implements the RegisterInterface (optional) and auto-create a "shared" dice rule, so it will be instantiated only once even if it's being injected multiple times.
 You can use the rules() method to set your own Dice rules:

 ````php
 namespace ProjectNamespace\Container;